coffee2code/blog-time/readme.txt

 * New: Add ability for dynamic clock to honor custom time format.
     * Package Moment.js (v2.17.1), a datatime library for JS.
     * Add `map_php_time_format_to_momentjs()` to remap PHP time format tokens to Moment.js time format tokens.
+    * Simplify blog-time.js to defer time handling to Moment.js.
+    * Localize time format for JS.
+    * Output time format when customized (such as via widget or template tag) in markup for use by JS.
+    * Remove documentation indicating dynamic clock does not honor custom time format.
 * Change: Extract time format related code out of `display_time()` and into new `get_time_format()`.
 * Chnage: Add context to handlers for time format and display.
     * Add `$context` arg to `get_format_time()` and `display_time()`.